 John Rhys-Davies (Professor Hayden Masterton), David Charvet (Dr Doug Adler), Carmen Chaplin (Sarah Masterton/Princess Amanphur), Joss Ackland (Professor Mendella), Michael Higgs (Peter Levitz), Gulshan Grover (Rohit), Emily Holmes (Claire Becket), Nick Moran (Adam Prime), Shane Richie (Kalfhani), Edy Arellano (Sahid), Katherine Heath (Jemila), Isabella Orlowska (Heather)

 In Ancient Egypt, the Pharaoh manages to imprison the alien Osiris inside a tomb and buries them there, building the pyramid of the Princess Amanphur over the site.
-5000 years later in present-day Egypt, Professor Hayden Masterton is overseeing a dig to find Amanphur’s tomb.
+Five thousand years later in present-day Egypt, Professor Hayden Masterton is overseeing a dig to find Amanphur’s tomb.
 He is eager to do so in time for the upcoming planetary alignment, hoping that this will reveal the secrets of the Osiris.
-The ruthless treasure hunter Peter Levitz murders to obtain The Key to Time that will open the pyramid, leaving evidence that blames Masterton in order to blackmail him into being allowed to join the expedition.
+The ruthless treasure hunter Peter Levitz murders to obtain The Key to Time that will open the pyramid.
+He then leaves evidence that blames Masterton in order to blackmail him into joining the expedition.
 A freak storm uncovers the pyramid and the party are able to enter.
-However, once inside, they find themselves up against traps created to keep out interlopers, revived mummies and the mysteries of the Osiris.
+However, once inside, they find themselves up against revived mummies, traps created to keep out interlopers and the mysteries of the Osiris.

 Quite some time ago, I celebrated the name of Roger Christian on the basis of his first directorial outing, an excellent little-seen psychic powers film The Sender (1982).
 Christian had previously been a set dresser, graduating to art director with such notable credits as Star Wars (1977), Alien (1979) and Monty Python’s The Life of Brian (1979).
-He plodded away over the next two decades making a handful of films with the likes of Starship/Lorca and the Outlaw (1985) and Nostradamus (1994), a biopic of the supposed clairvoyant, as well as the non-genre thrillers The Final Cut (1996), Underworld (1996) and Masterminds (1997), all of which gained little notice.
+He plodded away over the next two decades making a handful of films with the likes of the planetary adventure Starship/Lorca and the Outlaw (1985) and Nostradamus (1994), a biopic of the supposed clairvoyant, as well as the non-genre thrillers The Final Cut (1996), Underworld (1996) and Masterminds (1997), all of which gained little notice.
 Then came the film that Christian’s name shall be forever associated with – alas, not in a good way – the disastrous flop of Battlefield Earth: A Saga of the Year 3000 (2000).
 It took Christian a long time to come back from that – he did not return to genre material until Stranded (2013), which proved to be an embarrassingly slipshod alien infection film and did nothing to raise his profile.

 One of the producers is Uwe Boll, the loudly proclaimed world’s worst director, responsible for the likes of House of the Dead (2003), Alone in the Dark (2005), Bloodrayne (2005) et al, which may well say something about how far down Roger Christian’s career has sunk post Battlefield Earth.
 To Roger Christian’s credit, Prisoners of the Sun gives the impression that it has an effects budget that is at least thirty times larger than the one he was operating with on Stranded.